Quick Facts About Asbestos Cigarette Filters

 • Workers employed at the Lorillard Tobacco Company factories in Jersey City, New Jersey, or Louisville, Kentucky

-Kent employees who directly manufactured Micronite filters were at a high risk of asbestos exposure.
-Other employees who worked at Kent manufacturing plants were at risk of exposure to asbestos in the ambient air.
-According to records revealed in court, more than 34 former Lorillard employees working at the New Jersey and Kentucky factories developed mesothelioma.
+Kent manufacturing plant workers who directly handled Micronite filters were at a high risk of asbestos exposure, but they weren’t the only employees impacted.
+Asbestos in the air could easily affect supervisors, maintenance personnel, equipment technicians and others.
+According to court records, more than 34 former Lorillard employees working at the company’s New Jersey and Kentucky factories eventually developed mesothelioma.

 Chat with a Patient Advocate